-Nazario Moreno Gonzalez, alias "El Chayo" or "The Craziest One" (El Mas Loco) was a founding member of the Familia Michoacana and later a leader of the Knights Templar criminal organization.
-He was falsely reported killed in a confrontation with security forces in 2010, but this claim was debunked when, on March 9, 2014, government officials confirmed his death in a shootout in the Pacific state of Michoacan.
+Nazario Moreno Gonzalez, alias “El Chayo” or “The Craziest One” (El Mas Loco) was a founding member of the Familia Michoacana and later a leader of the Knights Templar criminal organization.
+He was falsely reported killed in a confrontation with security forces in 2010, and this claim was debunked when, on March 9, 2014, government officials confirmed his death in a shootout in the Pacific state of Michoacan.

 Moreno is believed to have been one of the original commanders of the Milenio Cartel, and contributed a great deal to the Familia’s cult-like reputation.
 He was a devout evangelical, allegedly inspired by Christian writer John Eldredge’s “Wild At Heart.”
 Members of the Familia were reportedly required to study a book of Moreno’s own quasi-spiritual writings entitled “Thoughts,” which includes New Age maxims like “Don’t view your obstacles as problems, but accept them and discover in them the opportunity to improve yourself.”
 Moreno also cited religious fundamentalist Carlos Cuauhtemoc Sanchez and motivational speaker Miguel Angel Cornejo as inspirations.

 El Chayo Factbox